The ADDIE Instructional Design Model: A Simple Summary

 The ADDIE instructional design model is a popular process for planning training and development initiatives.
 ADDIE stands for: Analyze, Design, Develop, Implement and Evaluate.

 The ADDIE Instructional Design Model

 The ADDIE model is a fairly generic process commonly used by instructional designers and training developers to design learning initiatives.
-It was designed in the 1970s for the US army, like so many tools that have migrated into the business world, and is one of the earliest and most popular instructional design models available.
+It was designed in the 1970s for the US army, many tools that have migrated into the business world.
+It is one of the earliest and most popular instructional design models around.
 It’s popular in part because it provides a clear set of steps that anyone can follow when looking to develop learning programs.

 The original model had 5 stages, with 19 sub stages spread between them.
-The model has been improved in recent years through the introduction of rapid prototyping (fast feedback during design), but we don’t really focus on that here.
+The model has been improved in recent years through the introduction of rapid prototyping.
+This just means fast feedback during design, but we don’t really focus on that here.
 The five stages of ADDIE are: Analyse, Design, Develop, Implement and Evaluate.
 We’ll consider each of those stage in turn here.

 1 – Analyze

 The analyze stage of the ADDIE model is where you spend time making sure that you understand the lay of the land.
-You make sure you’re clear on what your requirements are and who your audience is, and you start to understand the resources that you’ll have available as well as the delivery methods that you might use.
+You make sure you’re clear on what your requirements are.
+You understand who your audience is, and you start to understand the resources that you’ll have available as well as the delivery methods that you might use.

 The types of questions you should address at this stage include: